VladimirSaakian/web-module-challenge-scope-and-closure/README.md

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The info stored inside dansRoll is the same.
+Calling on dansRoll can change since Math.random is involved.

 c.
 What is the lexical scope of `newRoll`?

+newRoll is only there when dansRoll or zoesRoll is called.

 ### Task 3 - Stretch Goals